lsst-dm/dmtn-177/index.rst

 Immediate
 ---------

-The current approach used by the ``pipetask`` executor is to call ``butler.get()`` sequentially for each of the requested input datasets (sometimes this read can be deferred, or example when coadding many input images).
+The current approach used by the ``pipetask`` executor is to call ``butler.get()`` sequentially for each of the requested input datasets (sometimes this read can be deferred, for example when coadding many input images).
 When the ``PipelineTask`` completes each of the output datasets is then stored in the butler with a ``butler.put()``.

 It will use the Butler it has been configured to use and in the batch system that is a shared PostgreSQL registry and S3-like object store.